AMERICAN BELGIAN MALINOIS CLUB’s BREEDER CODE OF ETHICS

 b.
 Imported frozen semen will come from a male whose hips were certified free of hip dysplasia in his homeland.
 The passing score will be reflected on his pedigree paperwork.

 c.
 An imported stud dog will have passing health certifications customary for his homeland.
-In the event his country of origin certifies hip only, he will have his elbows certified free of elbow dysplasia by the OFA or GDC and a current CERF before being used for breeding.
-If he is under 24 months of age, he will not be used for breeding until his health checks (OFA/GDC hips/elbows, CERF) are passed.
+In the event his country of origin certifies hips only, he will not be used for breeding until his health checks are completed as listed under paragraph #6.

 d.
 A foreign bitch imported into the United States in whelp will arrive with an export pedigree reflecting a certified passing hip score in her homeland.
-She will be over 24 months of age.
-She will have her elbows certified free of elbow dysplasia by OFA/GDC and will pass her CERF exam before whelping her litter, if possible and permitted by her veterinarian.
+If bred again domestically, her health checks should be completed as listed under paragraph #6.

 13. I am aware that there is a surplus of dogs in today’s society and will undertake breeding with a lasting commitment to the dogs I produce.
 I will help the purchaser in every reasonable way for the life of the dog.
 In the event the purchaser must give up the dog, I am prepared to take the dog back and to be responsible for placing the dog in another suitable home.

 14. I will require and provide a DNA profile in accordance with AKC regulations.